ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/discovery_web_stories.md

 ## Image alt-text

 Maximize accessibility and indexability by including [meaningful alt-text for images](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#Accessibility_concerns).

+## Video subtitles and captions

+Maximize accessibility and indexability by including [video subtitles and/or captions](https://developer.mozilla.org/en-US/docs/Web/Guide/Audio_and_video_delivery/Adding_captions_and_subtitles_to_HTML5_video).

+## Page attachments
+Use [page attachments](https://amp.dev/documentation/components/amp-story-page-attachment/) to present additional information in “classic article form” alongside your Web Story.
+This can be useful to provide extra detail, deep dives, or onward journeys for the content presented in your Story.

 ## Schema.org metadata

 Including [schema.org](https://schema.org/) structured data vocabulary defines important information about your Web Story that allows third-party platforms, such as search engines, to display and index them.

 [tip type="default"]
 Validate your schema.org data using Google's [AMP Test](https://search.google.com/test/amp).